 An important aspect with regard to the service time of zinc based galvanic anodes and the durability of corrosion protection of steel in concrete is the "galvanic chloride extraction".
 Migration leads to an accumulation of anions, especially of chloride ions, at the anode and a depletion of chlorides near the steel rebar surface.
 Migration is counterbalanced by diffusion.
 Once the rate of diffusion of chloride ions accumulated at the anode into the concrete cover is equal to the rate of migration towards the anode then no net movement of chloride ions and therefore no further chloride ex-traction will occur.
-Differing from all other anode systems used for CP or for chloride extraction, chloride ions are chemically immobilized near the zinc anode by reacting with anodically formed zinc hydroxide as zinchydroxychlorides - zinc-hydroxychlorides are nearly insoluble in water (Clever et al. 1992).
-This "oneway" transport of chlorides towards the galvanic zinc anode results in an efficient chloride extraction of chlorides from the concrete cover and subsequentely, leads to the repassivation of the steel reinforcement confirmed by rest potential and macro-cell current measurements.
-This chloride immobilization mechanism is especially efficient in the EZA system (Schwarz et al. 2012).
-Therefore one may expect that chloride is efficiently removed from the concrete cover at the end of the service time of the EZA provided that the EZA is coated with an elastic membrane impermeable to liquid water.
+Differing from all other anode systems used for CP or for chloride extraction, chloride ions are potentially chemically immobilized near the zinc anode by reacting with anodically formed zinc hydroxide as zinc-hydroxychlorides are nearly insoluble in water (Clever et al. 1992) as shown in figure 11.